mdancho84/mdancho84.github.io/_posts/2018-07-01-keras-lstm-sunspots-part2.md

 You know me (Matt).
 I'm the Founder of [Business Science](http://www.business-science.io/) where I strive for one mission: To empower Data scientists interested in Business and Finance.

-## Deep Learning for Time Series Forecasting: Predicting Sunspot Frequency with Keras
+## LSTM Deep Learning for Time Series Forecasting: Predicting Sunspot Frequency with Keras

 > By Sigrid Keydana, TensorFlow Developer Advocate at RStudio,
 > And Matt Dancho, Founder of Business Science